Concerto for Two Trumpets (Vivaldi): History

-A manuscript was found in the Renzo Giordano Collection at the National Library in Turin, which holds much of Vivaldi's personal collection.
+A manuscript was found in the Renzo Giordano Collection at the Turin National University Library, which holds much of Vivaldi's personal collection.
 It was first published, edited by Gian Francesco Malipiero, by Casa Ricordi in 1950.
 Vivaldi also used the second movement for his Violin Concerto in C major, RV 110.

 Music

 The concerto is structured in three movements: